thingsboard/thingsboard-ce-k8s/aws/microservices/README.md

 kubectl logs -f tb-node-0
 ```

-Or use `kubectl get pods` to see the state of the pod.
+Or use `kubectl get pods` to see the state of the pods.
 Or use `kubectl get services` to see the state of all the services.
 Or use `kubectl get deployments` to see the state of all the deployments.
 See [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) command reference for details.